emdashdrupal/Carto/Home.md

 | Norm16 |16-bit Normalized Number| The option that normalizes Int16’s data. **This can be used as the heightmap in the map editor**. |
 | Float32|32-bit Float Number     | The option includes extra information in decimals, but **the file size is twice as big**. |

+The second option is the **POI Category Format** option.
+Users can select from two options: All and Single.
+The former exports all applicable categories of the POI, and the latter only exports the most applicable one; default to be All.

+The third option is the **Export Sub-Building Upgrades’ POIs** option.
+Users can decide whether to export sub-building upgrades as individual POIs or not; default to be false.

-The second option is the <a id="CountHomelessResidents"></a> **Count Homeless Residents** option.
+The fourth option is the <a id="CountHomelessResidents"></a> **Count Homeless Residents** option.
 When enabled, the homeless that **live in the park** will be counted into corresponding fields.
 Here’s a table showing how Carto performs the census:

 | Field                | Normal Citizens | The Homeless                   | Foreigners (Tourist / Transit / Migrant Workers)| Description |
 | -------------------- | ----------------| -------------------------------|-------------------------------------------------|-------------|